Ross Lyon

-Ross Lyon (born 8 November 1966) is a former Australian rules football player and the senior coach of the St Kilda Football Club in the Australian Football League (AFL).
+Ross Lyon (born 8 November 1966) is a former Australian rules football player and the current senior coach of the St Kilda Football Club in the Australian Football League (AFL).
 He previously coached St Kilda from 2007 to 2011 and the Fremantle Football Club from 2012 to 2019.
 He played for Fitzroy and the Brisbane Bears from 1985 to 1995.

+Lyon is second on the all-time AFL/VFL list of most games coached without a premiership with 354, behind only Rodney Eade (377).

 Playing career

 Fitzroy

 Lyon began his career with Fitzroy in 1985.
 After playing the last five games of the season and the first game in 1986 he missed the remainder of the season and most of 1987 due to groin and back injuries that was later diagnosed as spondylolisthesis.
 He returned to play 19 games in 1988 and ended up playing 127 games over the next ten years until the end of the 1994 season.

 Lyon played for Fitzroy from 1985 until 1994 for a total of 127 games and kicked 112 goals.